gmalecha/gmalecha.github.io/_drafts/embedding-a-logic-in-coq.md

 ## Describing Logics with Charge! ##

 Charge! is a framework for defining different logical structures and reasoning with them.
-Charge! is built using Coq's typeclass mechanism which makes it easy to build new logics from old ones.
+Charge! is built using Coq's type class mechanism which makes it easy to build new logics from old ones.
-The primary Charge! typeclass is the one for an intuitionistic logic.
+The primary Charge! type class is the one for an intuitionistic logic.

 ```coq
 Class ILogicOps (L : Type) : Type :=